2006 Intercontinental Cup (baseball)

 The 2006 IBAF Intercontinental Cup was held in Taichung, Taiwan from November 9 through the 19th.
 Eight countries contested the tournament, which was played at Taichung Baseball Field and the newly built Taichung Intercontinental Baseball Stadium.
-The participating countries were Cuba, Australia, Italy, the Netherlands, Japan, South Korea, the Philippines in addition to the hosts from Chinese Taipei (Taiwan).
+The participating countries were Cuba, Australia, Italy, the Netherlands, Japan, South Korea, and the Philippines in addition to the hosts from Chinese Taipei (Taiwan).
 The tournament was sanctioned by the International Baseball Federation.

 Round robin

 The eight teams will play a round-robin format in which they will each play the other teams once.
 This means that each team will play seven games in this first phase of the tournament over the course of eight days.

 1 Game called due to bad weather condition.

 2 Dutch manager ejected in the top of the eleventh for obscenities in argument with an umpire.